TALES FROM DADDIMA

 Because I liked whistling at night,

-The apricots that fell with silence in the night
+The apricots that fell with silence in the

 While the alley cats howled